2mal3/2mal3s-Tweaks/README.md

 - **Realistic fire**: Fire is more relaistic.
 - **Realistic torches**: Torches burn out over time.
 - **Server time**: As long as no player is on the server, the time is stopped.
+- **Spectator sense**: Players in spectator mode are displayed with individual particles.
 - **Speed paths**: You can run faster on path blocks.
 - **Spyglass selection**: Sneak while looking at an entity with a spyglass to highlight it for a short time.
 - **Unlock all recipes**: Automatically unlocks all recipes.